Please note that Tapas no longer supports Internet Explorer.

 "A tattoo?"

-"Yes, I want one covering my neck and chest!"
+"Yes — I want one covering my neck and chest!"

 "But where can we get the money?"

 Abel grinned, pulling out his money.
-Cain laughed.

-Days passed, weeks passed, months passed, years passed.
-And so did the day when old age and illness finally caught up with Father Sebastian.
-Not that someone knew how old he exactly was.
-He'd look a little older than a middle-aged man when he smiles – which he almost always did, but when he rested, he'd looked decades older.
-It was raining hard that day – but no one really cared.
-The kids stood still in silence, their black clothes drenched.
+Not that anyone knew how old he exactly was.
+He'd look a little older than a middle-aged man when he smiled — which he almost always did — but when he rested, he'd look decades older.

 "It's a little ironic.
 Age gives us both hope and anxiousness."